aivazovaa/gitinsight/README.md

 ### 3. Configure environment variables

-Create a `.env` file in the project root and optionally add your GitHub token to increase API rate limits:
+Create a `.env` file in the root directory and add your GitHub personal access token (optional but recommended):

 ```env
 GITHUB_TOKEN=your_github_token_here